choria-io/website/docs/content/concepts/large_scale/_index.md

  * Choria Server starts up without a configuration
    * It checks if there is a *provisioning.jwt* in a well known location (see `choria buildinfo`)
-   * The token is read, from it is taken server list, SRV domain, locations of metadata to expose and more.
+   * The token is parsed and configuration like SRV domain, locations of metadata to expose and more is read from it.
    * Choria Server activates the *choria_provisioning* agent that is compiled into it, this agent is usually disabled in Puppet environments.
    * Choria Server connects to the infrastructure described in the token and wait there for provisioning.
-Regularly sending CloudEvents and, optionally publishing metadata regularly.
+Regularly publishing CloudEvents and, optionally node metadata.

 Here the *provisioning.jwt* is a token that you would generate on a per Overlay or Region basis and it would hold provisioning configuration for that region.

 The *Choria Provisioner* actively listens for CloudEvents indicating a new machine just arrived in the environment ready for provisioning.
-Assuming sometimes these events can be missed it also actively scans, via the discovery framework, the network for nodes ready for provisioning.
+Assuming sometimes these events can be missed it also actively scans, via the [discovery framework](../discovery/), the network for nodes ready for provisioning.

  * For each discovered node
-   * Retrieve *provisioning.jwt* JWT token, validates it for validity and checks its signature against a trusted certificate
+   * Retrieve *provisioning.jwt* JWT token, validates it and check its signature against a trusted certificate
    * Retrieve metadata such as facts, inventory, versions and more about the node
-   * Requests the node to generate a Certificate Signing Request with specific CN, OU, O, C and L set.
+   * Requests the node generate a Certificate Signing Request with specific CN, OU, O, C and L set.
 The private key does not leave the node.
    * Pass the inventory and CSR to an external extension point which must:
      * Get the CSR signed using environment specific means
      * Construct a node specific configuration that can be varied based on environment, metadata and more